The Boosted DC Algorithm for linearly constrained DC programming: Numerical experiments

-The trust-region subproblem arises in trust-region methods, which are optimization algorithms that consist in replacing the original objective function by a model which is a good approximation of the original function at the current iterate.
+The trust-region subproblem {(TRSP)} arises in trust-region methods, which are optimization algorithms that consist in replacing the original objective function by a model which is a good approximation of the original function at the current iterate.
 The models are usually defined to be a quadratic function, in which case the task consists in solving nonconvex quadratic optimization problems of the type

-where $A$ is an $n\times n$ real symmetric matrix, $b\in\R^n$, $r$ is a positive number and $\vertiii{\cdot}$ is any given norm.
+where $A$ is an $n\times n$ real symmetric matrix, $b\in\RR^n$, $r$ is a positive number and $\vertiii{\cdot}$ is any given norm.
 Of course, the choice of the norm has a serious impact on the difficulty for solving the subproblems.

-The application of the DCA for solving the Euclidean-trust-region subproblem (the most common choice for the norm) was first proposed in~\cite{TT98} and its convergence was further studied in~\cite{An2012, Tuan2012, Tuan2013}.
+The application of the DCA for solving the Euclidean trust-region subproblem (the most common choice for the norm) was first proposed in~\cite{TT98} and its convergence was further studied in~\cite{An2012, Tuan2012, Tuan2013}.
 Thanks to the structure of the trust-region subproblem, the implementation of the DCA is very simple and efficient, as the iterations are given by~\eqref{DCA} and only require matrix-vector products.
-On the other hand, as observed in~\cite[\S7.8]{Conn} and~\cite{Gratton2008}, the choice of the Euclidean norm for the definition of the trust-region has several drawbacks, especially when the problem at hand is box-constrained, in which case the intersection of the Euclidean ball of the trust region with the feasible set has a complicated structure.
+On the other hand, as observed in~\cite[Section~7.8]{Conn} and~\cite{Gratton2008}, the choice of the Euclidean norm for the definition of the trust-region has several drawbacks, especially when the problem at hand is box-constrained, in which case the intersection of the Euclidean ball of the trust region with the feasible set has a complicated structure.
 The choice of the $\ell_\infty$ norm $\|\cdot\|_\infty$ for the trust-region when the problem involves bounds of the type $l\leq x\leq u$ permits to ensure feasibility by simply requiring similar bounds on the trust-region subproblem.
-Unfortunately, the $\ell_\infty$-trust-region subproblem is NP-hard~\cite{Murty}, a class of problems for which it is commonly believed that there are no polynomial time algorithms.
+Unfortunately, the $\ell_1$ and $\ell_\infty$ trust-region subproblem are NP-hard~\cite{Murty}, a class of problems for which it is commonly believed that there are no polynomial time algorithms.

-In this subsection we will compare the performance of DCA and BDCA on the challenging $\ell_\infty$-trust-region subproblem.
+In this subsection we compare the performance of DCA and BDCA on the challenging $\ell_1$ and $\ell_\infty$ trust-region subproblems.
 To this aim, we consider the DC decomposition~\eqref{eq:Pq_decomposition}-\eqref{eq:Pq_decomposition_gh} of the (possibly) nonconvex part of the objective function.
-Thus, given $\sigma> \max\left\lbrace \lambda_{\max}(A),0\right\rbrace$, the subproblems take the form
+Thus, given $\sigma> \max\left\lbrace \lambda_{\max}(A),0\right\rbrace$, the subproblems for the $\ell_1$ norm take the form

 with